CPA Qualification Process

 ICAO Professional Program

 The Institute's Professional Program is comprised of the Core-Knowledge Examination and the School of Accountancy.
 Successful completion of the Professional Program establishes eligibility to attempt the UFE.

 The Core-Knowledge Examination

 The Core-Knowledge Examination (CKE) evaluates a student's technical competencies as prescribed in The CA Candidates' Competency Map.

 The focal point of the Institute's Professional Program is the School of Accountancy, a three-week, full-time study in June.
 It begins with several weeks of preparatory self-study readings and assignments.

 The Uniform Evaluation (UFE) is internationally recognized as a pre-eminent professional evaluation.
-Passing it, together with completion of the CA program's prescribed practical experience requirement, qualifies Chartered Accountants to practice public accounting and to perform professional services in a variety of other fields.
+Passing it, together with completion of the CPA program's prescribed practical experience requirement, qualifies Chartered Professional Accountants to practice public accounting and to perform professional services in a variety of other fields.